Preparing for Exams – Part 1a – managing exam anxiety

 Appropriate self-care

-And before you start abusing me saying my recommendation of “get enough sleep, eat a good diet, and engage in some regular physical activity” is are “too general” and “fluffy” and “imprecise”, cop this:
+And before you start abusing me saying my recommendations of “get enough sleep, eat a good diet, and engage in some regular physical activity” are “too general” and “fluffy” and “imprecise”, cop this:

 Sleep: Aim for 8 hours a night.
 Regular sleep and wake times.
+Good sleep hygiene.
 Have specific questions about sleep? – start with the Sleep Health Foundation Fact Sheets.

 Diet: eat this or this.
 Confused about food or have stupid guts?
 See a dietician.